 As strategic partner, HR should collaborate with IT, Marketing and Corporate Communications (if this function is not part of either HR or Marketing) to draft an all-inclusive online philosophy, digital and communication strategy, social web and mobile safety guidelines & policies.
-The group’s output, can be used as basis for employee orientation and training on “mobile and surf safe habits“, “online reputation management” and “personal and corporate privacy”.
-IT can proposed anti-virus solutions and other interventions to protect the company network and IT infrastructure, while Marketing can provide the framework for brand management and Corp.
+The group’s output can be used as the basis for employee orientation and training on “mobile and surf safe habits“, “online reputation management” and “personal and corporate privacy”.
+IT can propose anti-virus solutions and other interventions to protect the company network and IT infrastructure, while Marketing can provide the framework for brand management and Corp.
 Communications, the framework on social media and online postings and communications.

-- Employer branding is not aligned to marketing’s over-all brand strategy
+- Employer branding is not aligned to marketing’s overall brand strategy

 - There will be unregulated and unsecured use of cloud storage

-- Unclear responsibility of recipients of company issued mobile devices
+- Unclear responsibility of recipients of company-issued mobile devices

 - Employee misuse of marketing collaterals on social media

-These undoubtedly, will result to
+These undoubtedly will result to

 - Employer reputation being tarnished by employee online behaviour